-How Does the Shoulder Work? | Shoulder Pain in Argentville, MO
+The Human Shoulder | Shoulder Pain in Argentville, MO

-- The scapulothoracic (ST) “joint” is more of a “floating” joint as it does not have does not have union by fibrous, cartilaginous or synovial tissues.
-It attaches and allows movement between the shoulder blade and the part of rib cage at the back of our bodies.
+- The scapulothoracic (ST) “joint” is more of a “floating” joint as it does not have ligaments connecting it to bone.
+It is made up of the shoulder blade and its articulation with the ribcage.

 - the shoulder capsule, a a fluid-filled sac that surrounds and lubricates the joints in the shoulder